JaclynCoate/6372_Project_2/README.md

 ## Github Project 2 Structure
 * [Written Analysis] - final written paper containing an introduction, EDA, a logistic regression model, and comparative model analysis
+* [Analysis Drafts]- the multiple written drafts to get to our final written analysis for work reference
 * [Codebooks] - contains a knittable rmd codebook for each of the objectives and their corresponding HTML files
 * [Requirements] - project requirements and example projects
 * [WorkingCode] - individual code books that were worked on separately